akkadotnet/Hyperion/README.md

 Hyperion has been designed with a performance first mindset.
 It is not _the_ most important aspect of Hyperion, Surrogates and polymorphism is more critical for what we want to solve.
-But even with it's rich featureset, Hyperion performs extremely well.
+But even with its rich featureset, Hyperion performs extremely well.

 ```text
 Hyperion - preregister types